cs220s25/Sydney-Riley-Project/README.md

   ```
   nano credentials
   ```
-* Copy and paste the "AWS CLI" information into the credentials file.
+* Copy and paste the "AWS CLI" information into the credentials file and save changes.
   * Learner Lab - Click on "AWS Details" at the top of lab interface, then click "Show" under "AWS CLI" to find information.

     ```